Right Place Right Time (song): Music video

 The video was uploaded to Murs's Vevo channel on 5 August 2013.
 It features clips from Murs's career including his X Factor audition, his time on the show, the Comic Relief desert trek, his arena tour, playing at Soccer Aid, as a child, meeting fans, his tour of the United States, his time on The Xtra Factor, filming his other music videos, photo shoots and his performances on Robbie Williams's Take the Crown Stadium Tour.
 Another part of the video which was filmed at Wembley features Murs in a dressing room playing a keyboard and guitar as well as trying on different outfits.

 Live performances

 In April 2013, he made a guest appearance as himself on an episode of the fifth season of the American drama series 90210 and performed "Right Place Right Time" and "Troublemaker".
-In the United Kingdom, he performed the song the fourth semi-final results show of Britain's Got Talent.
+In the United Kingdom, he performed the song on the fourth semi-final results show of Britain's Got Talent.